hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/real.md

 ```
 |*Value*|*Definition*|
 |:----|:---------|
-REAL| Optional, recommended
+REAL| Optional, recommended.
 [n] | Optional, if omitted, REAL is a double-precision floating-point value (8-bytes).
-attribName |  The name by which the variable will be invoked
+attribName |  The name by which the variable will be invoked.

 <br>